Contributed By Shearman & Sterling LLP

-Finally, for acquisitions involving a unionised plant or business, a buyer should consider implications under the National Labour Relations Act, which governs collective bargaining in the US.
+Finally, for acquisitions involving a unionised plant or business, a buyer should consider implications under the National Labour Relations Act, which governs collective bargaining in the USA.

-One of the most significant recent legal developments in the US related to M&A involved the first finding by a Delaware court of a material adverse effect (often referred to as an 'MAE') having occurred in the time between the announcement of a transaction and its closing.
-The finding entitled an acquirer to terminate its acquisition agreement.
-The absence of an MAE having occurred with respect to a target’s business is a customary condition to closing found in agreements governing M&A transactions in the US.
+One of the most significant recent legal developments in the USA related to M&A involved the first finding by a Delaware court that a material adverse effect (often referred to as an "MAE") had occurred in the time between the announcement of a transaction and its closing, entitling an acquirer to terminate its acquisition agreement.
+The absence of an MAE having occurred with respect to a target’s business is a customary closing condition found in agreements governing US M&A transactions.

-In its October 2018 decision in Akorn, Inc. v Fresenius Kabi AG, the Delaware Court of Chancery found that Akorn’s decline in financial performance since the parties signed their merger agreement, as evidenced by a fall in Akorn’s EBITDA and EBIT by 55% and 62%, respectively, after growing each year from 2012 to 2016, was material, and that the underlying causes of this sudden and sustained drop in Akorn’s business performance posed a material, durationally significant threat to Akorn’s overall earnings potential.
-The court further found that the customary laundry list of exceptions to an MAE typically drafted in an acquisition agreement did not preclude a finding that an MAE had occurred.
+In its October 2018 decision in Akorn, Inc v Fresenius Kabi AG, the Delaware Court of Chancery found that Akorn’s decline in financial performance since the parties signed their merger agreement, as evidenced by a fall in Akorn’s EBITDA and EBIT by 55% and 62%, respectively, after growing each year from 2012 to 2016, was material, and that the underlying causes of this sudden and sustained drop in Akorn’s business performance posed a material, durationally significant threat to Akorn’s overall earnings potential.

 The Chancery Court’s decision, which was affirmed by the Delaware Supreme Court in December 2018, confirms that an MAE may exist in Delaware and provides helpful guidance as to the quantitative and qualitative analysis of what constitutes an MAE.